Governor wellbeing matters

 - Feelings of incompetence or lack of purpose

 And just as in any other workplace, poor mental health and wellbeing can lead to:

 - Reduced productivity

-While it's no single person's responsibility to maintain the mental health and wellbeing of all the governors on the board, there are some tweaks that you, as a chair or clerk, can make to ensure that governance isn't overly burdensome.
+While it's no single person's responsibility to maintain the mental health and wellbeing of the governors on your board, there are some tweaks that you as a chair, clerk or any other board member can make to ensure that governance isn't overly burdensome.

 Prioritise induction and training

-If a board is to run efficiently, every governor has to know how to function in their role.
-This is as true for brand-new governors as it is for experienced ones who are tackling new roles.
+If a board is to run efficiently, every governor must be confident in their role.
+This is the case for both new governors and more experienced ones who are tackling new responsibilities.

 - Helping governors feel confident in their roles